Views

 - Time: 10–15 minutes

-This worksheet is designed for Grade 1 and Grade 2 students, including English Language Learners who benefit from the visual-to-word association.
+This worksheet is designed for Grade 1 and Grade 2 students, including English Language Learners who benefit heavily from the direct visual-to-word association.
 It pairs naturally with a non-fiction read-aloud about pollinators or a classroom anchor chart showing the honeybee's life stages in a circular diagram.